-Lecture videos: I will pre-record short lectures, with two main types of content.
-One type will be chalkboard-style ("lightboard") introductions to a given day's topic.
-A second type will be demonstrations (using props from the physics department) intended to bring each physics topic to life, to make it real, to leave a visual impression that makes the key ideas easy to remember.
+Lecture videos: I've put together a set of video lectures, with two main types of content.
+One type is chalkboard-style ("lightboard") introductions to a given day's topic.
+A second type is demonstrations (using props from the physics department) intended to bring each physics topic to life, to make it real, to leave a visual impression that makes the key ideas easy to remember.